+- (3) In this section

+- information includes a document.

-- (1) The following persons may recommend to the commissioner that there be a prosecution for an offence against this Act-
+- (1) The following persons may recommend to the commissioner that there be a prosecution for an offence against this Act

 - (a) an inspector;

 - (b) a district workers' representative;

 - (c) a site senior executive.

 - (2) Subsection (1) does not limit the commissioner's power to prosecute.